ashishkadam0/LiveChatTest/README.md

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.

 ## Step 1: Start Metro
+First, execute 'npm inatall' to root directory.

+## Step 2: Start Metro

-First, you will need to run **Metro**, the JavaScript build tool for React Native.
+You will need to run **Metro**, the JavaScript build tool for React Native.

 To start the Metro dev server, run the following command from the root of your React Native project: